rodeo9000/TSRNN/ReadMe.md

-This is the traffic sign classification AI
-TSRNN.ipynb is the file with the convolutional neural network code CNN.h5 is the trained model app.py is the tkinter desktop application code
+This is the traffic sign classification AI. /n TSRNN.ipynb is the file with the convolutional neural network code CNN.h5 is the trained model app.py is the tkinter desktop application code